Gananath/codes/README.md

 ## Neural Network from scratch
-- Creating neural networks from scratch using my grad library
+- Creating neural networks from scratch using *mygrad* library

 ## Golang and Rust implementation of
 - Game of life